December 15, 2020

-At the Budget Workshop for the 2019 Budget of the Town Board of the Town of Newcomb, Essex County, N.Y., held at the Town Hall, Newcomb, N.Y., on the 13th of October 2020 at 7:00 P.M., the following Board Members were present:
+At the regular meeting of the Town Board of the Town of Newcomb, Essex County, N.Y., held at the Town Hall, Newcomb, N.Y., on the 15h of December 2020 at 7:00 P.M., the following Board Members were present:

 Robin Deloria Supervisor